scottkleinman/lexos/doc_src/docs/api/cluster/index.md

 # Cluster

-`Cluster` is a module that performs cluster analysis.
+`Cluster` is a module that performs various types of cluster analysis.
+Currently, the only implementation is hierarchical agglomerative clustering, which is implemented throught the `Dendrogram` class.

 ### ::: lexos.cluster.dendrogram.Dendrogram
     rendering: